TTK4130/ttk4130.github.io/docs/assignments/assignment-3.rst

 ..
 Both of these methods are implicit, but it would be nice to have an explicit symplectic integrator as well.
 Such methods do exist, and the simplest one is called the Størmer-Verlet method in reference to the french physicist Loup Verlet who used it for molecular dynamics in the 1960s and the Norwegian astrophysicist Carl Størmer who used it to study the trajectory of electrical particles in a magnetic field in 1907.

 ..
-Anyways, the Størmer-Verlet integrator (often also simply called the Verlet integrator) is meant for applciation to second order ODEs, for example those that arise from Newton's equations of motion.
+Anyways, the Størmer-Verlet integrator (often also simply called the Verlet integrator) is meant for application to second order ODEs, for example those that arise from Newton's equations of motion.
 Explicit symplectic integrators can be developed for other systems, but we often find ourselves tinkering with Newton's laws, so it may make a fine addition to a cyberneticist's or control engineer's collection.

 ..
 One slight issue is that the scheme requires that we can write our system as a "decoupled" one, in the sense that